robert-westenberger/knowledgebase/real-estate/team-building/realtors.md

 - They ask questions about your acceptable monthly out-of-pocket cost after rents, rather than only asking your maximum mortgage preapproval.
 - They're comfortable negotiating based on defects or financial issues discovered during diligence instead of pressuring you to waive everything.
 # Red Flags
+- They don't see the diff between single / multi family
+- They use gross rent minus mortgage as their entire cash-flow analysis
+- They ignore property taxes, insurance, repairs, vacancy, utils, capex, or PM
+- They can't explain how they'll verify whether all units are legal
+- They push you to waive inspection, appraisal, attorney review, financing contingencies, etc. without a very specific reason.
+- They discourage you from requesting leases, expense records, utility bills, or municipal records because you're "overthinking it."
+- They tell you appreciation will make a bad deal worthwhile.
+- They focus heavily on your maximum purchasing power instead of helping you stay within your desired economics.
+- They don't recognize the significance of:
+	- below-market tenants
+  - month-to-month tenants
+  - unpaid rent
+  - inherited tenants
+  - owner-paid utilities
+  - deferred maintenance
+  - old roofs/HVAC
+  - shared heating systems
+  - nonconforming units

+# Interview Questions
+- How do you analyze a property?